pendle-finance/pendle-scy-sample/EIP.md

 function getBaseTokens() external view returns (address[] memory);
 ```

-This read-only function returns the list of all base tokens that can be used to Deposit into the SCY contract.
+This read-only method returns the list of all base tokens that can be used to Deposit into the SCY contract.

 - **MUST** return ERC-20 token addresses.
 - **MUST NOT** revert.